What is Uneven Skin Tone? 5 Ways to Fix It

 If you have sunspots, be sure to slather on sunscreen to prevent them from darkening, and if you’re prone to melasma, try to minimize your UV exposure to avoid flare-ups.
 It may take some time, but if you stay diligent and follow this routine, you’ll see dark spots fade and your complexion even.

 How to Apply Makeup to Conceal Uneven Skin

 As your hyperpigmentation begins to heal itself through your revised skincare and diet, consider concealing your uneven complexion with a tactful makeup application.
-A foundation with a blendable, buildable texture can become your new best friend, but be sure to apply it correctly, or risk making your skin appear even blotchier.
+A mineral foundation with a blendable, buildable texture can become your new best friend, but be sure to apply it correctly, or risk making your skin appear even blotchier.
 Follow these steps to look flawless when using products to manage uneven skin:

 - Begin by first applying a primer or moisturizer.
 This will allow your concealer and foundation to glide on smoothly, versus settling into fine lines or wrinkles.
 Having a primed canvas will prevent the makeup from soaking into the skin, thereby preserving its health.

 - If you look under your wrist, what colors are your veins?
 Warm skin shows veins that are mostly green, whereas a cool undertone shows veins that are mostly blue.

 - Do you tan easily and rarely sunburn?
 If so, your skin likely has warm or neutral undertones (but you should still be wearing daily sunscreen product to prevent the worsening of your hyperpigmentation!)